aspenwang-vassar/CMPU-250-Project-Group-1/README.md

-# cmpu250-project-template
+# cmpu250-project-group-1
-Template for class project repository for CMPU 250 (Vassar College)
+This is the REPO for CMPU-250 Group Project